 Water on the Knee

 The (Water) is actually a variety of dead tissue cells and blood often due to an injury to the local area.
-When any soft tissue (tendons, muscles, ligaments) or bone is injured it alters the local cellular metabolism and stimulates the body to produce an inflammatory response.
+When any soft tissue (tendons, muscles, ligaments) or bone is injured, it alters the local cellular metabolism and stimulates the body to produce an inflammatory response.
 This inflammation can generally be recognized as redness, swelling, tenderness to touch, and warmth.

-After any injury or trauma, the human body signals what is known as an inflammatory response to heal the injury area.
+After any injury or trauma, the human body signals what is known as an inflammatory response to heal the injured area.
 The body sequences a complex physiologic cascade of events to promote healing.
 This healing involves white blood cells (WBC), red blood cells (RBC), and a large number and variety of chemical mediators to complete this healing task.
-This inflammatory response begins immediately following any injury and can last up to a week for a major trauma.
+This inflammatory response begins immediately following an injury and can last up to a week for major trauma.
 The cellular reaction is a way for the body to protect itself, localize the damaged tissues, and set the stage for repair to begin.

 The common and current basic guideline to follow to help the inflammatory process consists of rest, ice, compression, and elevation (R-I-C-E).
 The practice of